 As part of this process, the Town has published an online survey seeking feedback from residents and asking residents to share their experiences with extreme weather events in Town.
-The survey results will help shape our Municipal Vulnerability Prepared-
+The survey results will help shape our Municipal Vulnerability Preparedness Plan, help the Town be more resilient to extreme weather events, and improve our planning and response during these events.
+The survey is planned to close on Friday, October 13.

-You can take the online survey by visiting the following link: tinyurl.com/DunstableHMPsurvey.
+You can take the online survey by visiting the following link: tinyurl.com/ DunstableHMPsurvey.